VertebrateResequencing/vr-runner/README.md

-The vr-runner package provides a leightweight pipeline framework.
+The vr-runner package provides a lightweight pipeline framework.

 Runner pipelines
 ----------------